wp-tools/wp-docker-starter/README.md

 # wp-docker-starter

 This project is a simple starter to get you going with local WordPress development using Docker.
+It even has subdomain multi-site support out of the box, just flip the switch.
+Huzzah!

 **Requirements:**